growthbook/growthbook-js/README.md

 This works under the hood as follows:

 1. Loop through all experiments using stable ordering
-2. If an experiment includes the configData key, choose a variation for the user
+2. If an experiment includes the data key, choose a variation for the user
-3. If the chosen variation is `>=0` (passed targeting and coverage rules), break out of the loop and return the configData value
+3. If the chosen variation is `>=0` (passed targeting and coverage rules), break out of the loop and return the data value for the key
 4. If we reach the end of the loop with no matches, return `undefined`